 The biggest challenges facing the orchestra today are finding ways to finance tours to reach a wider public, and to attract new and committed members.

-It is encouraging that the Russian press describes the orchestra as ‘the best Russian Folk orchestra outside Russia’.
-This accolade coming from the home of Russian folk music encourages the members to innovate and improve on the high professional standard the orchestra has already achieved.
+It is encouraging that the press in Russia describes this orchestra as “the best Russian folk orchestra outside Russia”.
+This accolade, coming from the home of Russian folk music, inspires members to innovate and improve on the high professional standards the orchestra has already achieved.